What Causes High Blood Pressure?

 Can children get high blood pressure?

-Yes, although high blood pressure is much less common in children.
+Yes, although high blood pressure is less common in children.
 Regular blood pressure checkups should begin during childhood and continue throughout life.

-Will I know if I have high blood pressure?
+How do I know if I have high blood pressure?

 If you would like more information, please contact us.

-© 2014 National Kidney Foundation.
+© 2015 National Kidney Foundation.
 All rights reserved.
 This material does not constitute medical advice.
 It is intended for informational purposes only.
 Please consult a physician for specific treatment recommendations.